bgd-labs/aave-proposals-v3/src/20240102_AaveV2Polygon_ReserveFactorUpdates/ReserveFactorUpdates.md

 ## Simple Summary

-This AIP is a continuation of [AIP 284](https://app.aave.com/governance/proposal/284) and increases the Reserve Factor (RF) for assets on Polygon v2 by 5.00%, up to a maximum of 99.99%.
+This AIP is a continuation of AIP-284 and increases the Reserve Factor (RF) for assets on Polygon v2 by 5.00%, up to a maximum of 99.99%.

 ## Motivation